BC Winter Games

 The BC Winter Games are an amateur sporting event held in British Columbia, Canada on every other (even-numbered) year.

-The next BC Winter Games are scheduled to be held in Greater Vernon, BC from March 23 to 26, 2023.

 History

-The BC Games date back to 1978 when the first Winter Games were hosted at Penticton, British Columbia.
+The BC Winter Games date back to 1979 when the first Winter Games were hosted at Kamloops, British Columbia.
 The Games would continue and be hosted every year until 1997, when it was changed to every second year along with the BC Summer Games.

+The 2022 BC Winter Games were held in Greater Vernon, BC from March 23 to 26, 2023.

+The 2024 BC Winter Games were held in Quesnel, British Columbia, with cross-country and biathalon events held at Barkerville.

 Broadcast

 In January 2016 it was announced that viaSport would be producing a daily three-minute video for the duration of the games for the 2016 year.

 Sponsored sports

 The BC Winter Games brings both able-bodied and disabled sports to one grand event all in the name of sport and competition.
 The top three participants/teams of each sport receive a medal in an Olympic fashion.

 While not all of the winter-related sports can be in the BC Winter Games, there is an application process for games that feel they have grown large enough in British Columbia to be a part of the Games.